CVE-2026-6940: CWE-22 Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in radareorg radare2

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict local access to systems running vulnerable versions of radare2 and avoid running radare2 with elevated privileges.
-Monitor for updates from radareorg regarding patches or official mitigations.
+No official fix or patch links are currently provided.
+Until a patch is available, restrict local access to systems running vulnerable versions of radare2 and avoid running radare2 with elevated privileges.
+Monitor for vendor updates regarding an official fix.

 CVE-2026-6940: CWE-22 Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in radareorg radare2